 “who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ.
 God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”
 (1 Corinthians 1:8-9)

 Who will confirm the believer till the day of Christ?
 A quick glance back to verse four reminds us of that answer.
-For starters, Paul had addressed his thanksgiving to God (vs.4a), He is the one who bestows grace (vs.4b) and secondly, God is the one who calls believers into fellowship with His Son (vs.9b), and part of what makes that grace so amazing is that it is completely sustaining – it confirms believers till the end.
+Paul had addressed his thanksgiving to God (vs.4a), the one who bestows grace (vs.4b).
+God is the one who calls believers into fellowship with His Son (vs.9b).
+And part of what makes that grace so amazing is that it is completely sustaining; it confirms believers till the end.

 Often times it is the most zealous of believers that struggle with getting back up after they fall.
 For them, falling, in whatever form it may take, feels like debilitating failure.
 They know the holiness of God (1 Pet.
 1:16); they know the price that Jesus paid for their sins (Acts 20:28); they know how serious evil is (Prov.
 8:13); and, in light of all that, they can’t believe they made whatever mistake they made.

 Would you regularly give thanks for the church at Corinth?
 I don’t think that many Christians who are familiar with the problems mentioned in 1 Corinthians would.
 Granted, I may be wrong; but don’t forget – there were a lot of problems in Corinth!
 Division, lawsuits among brethren, the toleration of sexual immorality, the abuse of Christian liberty, the mistreatment of the Lord’s table, and the misuse of spiritual gifts, are just some of the problems found among them.
 Yet despite that abbreviated list of infamy Paul could speak honestly under inspiration of the Holy Spirit and say,